KBNLresearch/ipmlab/doc/userGuide.md

 In order to process additional discs, simply repeat the steps from the previous section for each disc.
 For multi-volume PPNs you can use the *Use previous* button.
 After pressing it, you will see the most recently submitted *PPN* in the *PPN* entry widget, and the *Volume number* widget increases the previously entered value by 1.

 You can add new discs while the Nimbie is busy processing a disc; in fact you can keep adding discs until the disc loader is full (which is at 30 discs by default, and 100 if the extension rods are used).
-For each disc, Iromlab creates a *job file* that contains the fields that were entered by the operator (PPN, volume number, carrier type).
+For each disc, Ipmlab creates a *job file* that contains the fields that were entered by the operator (PPN, volume number, carrier type).
 The job file is then placed in a ["first in first out"](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) (FIFO)  queue.
 The job files are physically written to the *jobs* directory inside the batch.

 **Important:** you should *never* modify any of the files inside the *jobs* folder in *any* way.
 This includes opening them in a text editor and re-saving them.
-This is because Iromlab uses the timestamps of the job files (their creation times) to establish the processing order.
+This is because Ipmlab uses the timestamps of the job files (their creation times) to establish the processing order.
 Modifying a job file will change its timestamp, and mess up the processing order as a result.

 ## Finalize a batch

-When you're done entering new discs, press the *Finalize* button at the top of the Iromlab window.
+When you're done entering new discs, press the *Finalize* button at the top of the Ipmlab window.
 This will trigger a confirmation dialog:

 ![](./img/finalize.png)

 Then press *Yes*.
-Iromlab now adds a special "End Of Batch" job to the queue.
+Ipmlab now adds a special "End Of Batch" job to the queue.
 The *Submit* button will now be deactivated, you you won't be able to add new  discs from this point onward:

 ![](./img/postFinalize.png)

-Meanwhile, Iromlab will continue processing the remaining discs / jobs that are in the queue.
+Meanwhile, Ipmlab will continue processing the remaining discs / jobs that are in the queue.
 After the last disc is finished, you will see:

 ![](./img/finished.png)

-After pressing *OK*, Iromlab will reset to its initial state.
-You can now create a new batch, open an existing one, or exit *Iromlab*.
+After pressing *OK*, Ipmlab will reset to its initial state.
+You can now create a new batch, open an existing one, or exit *Ipmlab*.

-## Exiting Iromlab
+## Exiting Ipmlab

-If you press the *Exit* while a batch is being processed, Iromlab will finish the processing of the current disc.
+If you press the *Exit* while a batch is being processed, Ipmlab will finish the processing of the current disc.
 It will then close.
 The batch can be finished later by opening it (see below).

 ## Opening an existing batch

-After pressing the *Open* button upon startup you will see a file dialog that shows all batch folders in Iromlab's root directory (*rootDir*):
+After pressing the *Open* button upon startup you will see a file dialog that shows all batch folders in Ipmlab's root directory (*rootDir*):

 ![](./img/iromlabOpenBatch.png)